-A large portion of the William Street Industrial Precinct is also included in the study area boundary.
-This is an important area to consider as it attracts a high volume of strategic vision

-Carlisle Street bound pedestrian traffic.
+A large portion of the William Street Industrial Precinct is also considered as part of the Masterplan.
+This is an important area to consider as it attracts a high volume of Carlisle Street bound pedestrian traffic.
 Refer to the Carlisle Street Principal Pedestrian Network Analysis (January 2011) for further detail.